nlmixr2/nlmixr2/cran-comments.md

-- This release tags the correct versions of packages so there isn't a binary problem
+- This release removes `rxode2parse` since it was removed from CRAN
+- This release removes stepwise covariate search from nlmixr2 since it isn't working in nlmixr2extra